Eram2831/cse15l-lab-reports/lab1report.md

 In this lab I learned how to go through the files using only the terminal.
 We did the same thing in the lecture as well and it was very helpful since I was able to practice it even more in lab.
 Additionally learning how to create a website on github was very interesting.
-While creating the website I did have trouble since i was on an iPad however the TA was able to help me and I was able to successfully create the website.
+While creating the website I did have trouble since i was on an iPad however the TA was able to help me and I was able to successfully create the website. <br>